cupnoodle/fluffyes/77-delegate.md

-Table view datasource works similarly, when you call tableView.reloadData(),  table view will call the data source (usually the view controller) 's **numberOfRowsInSection** and **cellForRowAt** method to retrieve how many rows the table view should have and the cell content for the row.
+Table view datasource works similarly, when you call tableView.reloadData(),  table view will call the data source (usually the view controller) 's **numberOfRowsInSection** and **cellForRowAt** function to retrieve how many rows the table view should have and the cell content for the row.